rossholdway/rules/README.md

 ### Helpers

 #### format
-`format` can be used to generate a nice `Map` of error messages.
+`format` can be used to generate a nice `Map` of error codes and messages.
 Path name will be appended to the start of the error message, sentance cased and any `.` or `_` replaced with a whitespace.
 It will also combine `union` error messages into a single message if the union is invalid.

 ```typescript
 const schema = obj({